openmash/mashmesh/README.md

 select "Create..." from the projects dropdown in the upper left of the window.

 Next, select "Services" from the left-hand navigation bar.
-Click the toggle switch in the "Status" columns of the services table to enable the following
+Click the toggle switch (shown below) in the "Status" columns of the services table to enable the following services:
-services:

 - Drive API
 - Drive SDK
 - Fusion Tables API
 - Google Maps API v3
 - Static Maps API

-TODO: Add picture of the services page with a status toggle highlighted.

 After this, you will need to create and configure service account.
 Select "API access" from the left-hand navigation bar, and then click